solidpixel/solidpixel.github.io/_posts/2022-03-27-texture_sampling_tips.md

 never hit a triangle or were culled by early-zs testing?

-Even though these threads have no visible output, as there is no fragment output, we still need to run enough of the shader for all fragments in the quad to compute any value used as an input to a texture coordinate.
+Even though these threads have no visible output, as there is no fragment sample active, we still need to run enough of the shader for all fragments in the quad to compute any value used as an input to a texture coordinate.
 The API specs call these threads "helper threads", and they must stay alive until the last mipmapped texture operation has completed.

 Each thread slot in a quad can therefore spawn in one of three modes: